As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 Goldman Sachs also forecasts that generative AI could raise labor productivity by approximately 15% when fully integrated across developed markets, leading to short-lived unemployment upticks during adoption periods.

-Though Restrepo doesn’t forecast unemployment rates, he predicts that the relationship between labor and economic output will decouple in a post-AGI world and that labor’s share of income will converge to zero.
-AGI could take place as early as the 2030s.4
+Though Restrepo’s 2025 article doesn’t forecast unemployment rates, he predicts that the relationship between labor and economic output will decouple in a post-AGI world and that labor’s share of income will converge to zero.
+AGI could take place as early as the 2030s.5

-Geoffrey Hinton, a Nobel Prize–winning computer scientist known as the “godfather of AI,” warned that artificial intelligence will increase unemployment while driving higher profits, a result he attributes to capitalism rather than the technology itself.
+Geoffrey Hinton, a Nobel Prize–winning computer scientist known as the “godfather of AI,” warned that artificial intelligence will increase unemployment while driving higher profits, a result he attributes to capitalism rather than the technology itself in 2025.
 He noted that while mass layoffs have not yet materialized, AI is reducing entry-level opportunities.

 Hinton sees healthcare as one of the few sectors that could benefit, as efficiency gains for doctors would expand access to care.
 However, he dismissed universal basic income as inadequate for addressing the loss of dignity and purpose tied to work.

-Kiran Tomlinson, Sonia Jaffe, Will Wang, Scott Counts, Siddharth Suri, 2025
+Kiran Tomlinson, Sonia Jaffe, Will Wang, Scott Counts, Siddharth Suri

-According to Microsoft’s “Measuring the Occupational Implications of Generative AI” research, occupations vary widely in their susceptibility to AI, with some jobs being significantly more likely to be affected than others.
+According to Microsoft’s “Measuring the Occupational Implications of Generative AI” research in 2025, occupations vary widely in their susceptibility to AI, with some jobs being significantly more likely to be affected than others.

 The study ranks roles based on an AI applicability score that combines: